 Commercial HVAC design eliminates costly mistakes

 It’s both challenging and exciting to come up with a new design for your commercial space.
-When you’re renovating your business, there are many tasks to complete, and details to plan and decisions to make.
-If you’re like many business owners, you are looking forward to picking out new color schemes, layout, furniture and décor, and having a new space that functions as well as it looks.
+When you’re renovating your business, there are many tasks and decisions to make.
+You are probably looking forward to picking out new color schemes, layout, furniture and décor, and having a new space that functions as well as it looks.
 Yet there is an aspect of renovation planning that you may have overlooked, even though it’s critical to the comfort and function of your new space: commercial HVAC design.

 Think about why you decided to undertake this renovation project to begin with.
-Chances are (especially if you own a restaurant, retail store or hotel where customer satisfaction is critical), the need for renovations came partly from complaints from employees and customers.
-You probably have certain expectations about the comfort and functionality of your new space.
-It’s also likely that you’re looking to reduce your energy expenses.
+Especially if you own a restaurant, retail store or hotel where customer satisfaction is critical, the need for renovations likely was influenced by complaints from employees and customers.
+You may be looking to improve the comfort and functionality of your new space, and possibly reduce your energy expenses.
 Commercial HVAC design plays an important role in how well the outcome of the renovation project meets your requirements.

 According to a FacilitesNet article, the results of a renovation project often fall short of expectations because mistakes are made in the planning process.
 Even worse, you may end up with new problems that you didn’t anticipate, such as indoor air quality complaints, comfort issues, or equipment that’s expensive to service because of how it has been installed.

-These problems happen when builders and contractors install HVAC systems without the necessary commercial HVAC design steps and the expertise to choose the right system for the needs of the business.
+These problems happen when builders and contractors install HVAC systems without the necessary commercial HVAC design steps.
+They often lack the expertise to choose the right system for the needs of the business.
 When you enlist the help of commercial HVAC design experts early in the renovation planning process, you can eliminate these mistakes.